Skip to main content

 • Change your Google Ads billing or payment methods.

-• Delete existing campaigns you didn't create through Hero Marketer.
+• Delete existing campaigns that you did not create through Hero Marketer.

 • Access any Google product outside Google Ads.